cppalliance/cppalliance.github.io/tools/werkprufer.md

 A defect without a specification reference is not a defect.

 For each Pr&uuml;fpunkt that fails a test, draft a candidate Mangel.
 Every candidate Mangel must include four elements.
-A Mangel missing any element is not filed - it is noise, and noise does not enter this Pr&uuml;fkammer.
+A Mangel missing any element is not filed - it is noise, and noise does not enter this Pr&uuml;fstelle.

 **When:** Always.
 After inspecting each Pr&uuml;fpunkt.

 **How:** For each failed test, draft:

 - **The quoted text** - the exact words from the paper being challenged, with section reference
-- **The failed test** - which of the three tests (Richtigkeit, Schl&uuml;ssigkeit, Belegbarkeit) the claim failed, and how
+- **The failed test** - which of the three tests (Richtigkeit, Schl&uuml;ssigkeit, Quellenbeleg) the claim failed, and how
 - **The contradicting evidence** - the specific source, testimony, or logical gap that contradicts the claim
 - **The Kernbefund** - the essential defect.
 The load-bearing core of the Mangel that, if removed, would collapse the entire finding.
 A Mangel whose Kernbefund cannot be stated in one sentence has no Kernbefund.
 It is an observation, not a defect.